alastairrmcneill/smart-log/src/jest-tests/README.md

-# ✅ Turbo Console Log – Jest Tests
+# ✅ Smart Log Log – Jest Tests

 This folder contains **unit and integration tests** powered by **Jest**.